Possible twister: Damage reports at Mississippi-Alabama line

 FLORENCE, Ala. — A suspected tornado heavily damaged a store and other structures Tuesday in northern Mississippi and Alabama as a severe storm system crossed the Deep South, authorities said.

-National Weather Service meteorologist Mike Johnson said there were reports of widespread tree damage and some structural damage in north Mississippi's Tishomingo County.
-He said the tornado touched down about 5:30 p.m.
-Tuesday.
+Police Chief Mike Kemp in Tishomingo, Mississippi, told broadcast outlet WTVA that minor injuries were reported in that community and that a Dollar General store there had major damage.

-Tishomingo Police Chief Mike Kemp told broadcast outlet WTVA that minor injuries were reported though he did not elaborate.
-He said the Dollar General store in the community had received major damage.
+National Weather Service meteorologist Mike Johnson said there were reports of widespread tree damage and some structural damage in Tishomingo County, which is in northern Mississippi abutting the Alabama line.

 "It's a pretty compact system that produced the tornado and it's moved into parts of Alabama and Tennessee," Johnson said.